 Superstitious or not, almost everyone takes note when it’s Friday the 13th.
 People are more careful crossing the road, pouring hot coffee, or walking down the stairs.
 It may be silly, but it's all to ward off bad luck, and the Irish are big believers in this kind of caution.

 On Friday the 13th some people even take to their beds or refuse to leave the house.
 Believe it or believe it not this behavior is actually a diagnosed phobia of Friday the 13th called "Paraskevidekatriaphobia."

 It’s not certain where the superstition about Friday the 13th comes from, but one of the most common theories is that there were 13 people at the Last Supper and Christ died on Good Friday, hence Friday the 13th.
 There are also Spanish, Norse and Old English theories, but this is one of the most quoted.

 There’s not much you can do about Friday the 13th, but there are some old Irish superstitions you can take note of to avoid some bad luck.
-You never know when they might come in handy to spare yourself a little extra pain coming into the weekend.
+You never know but they might come in handy and allow you avoid a little extra pain coming into the weekend.